 Doctor Who episode 97: The Feast of Steven (25/12/1965)

-• A very silly, and not especially funny episode which probably only made sense as part of the Christmas Day 1965 BBC1 line-up.
-It’s fine, but I expect Verity Lambert and Dennis Spooner would have made more of it
+It’s all very jolly and seasonal, and probably made sense as part of the Christmas Day 1965 BBC1 line-up, but I expect Verity Lambert and Dennis Spooner would have made more of it.

 Next episode: Volcano